Skip to content

 1. Switch to the Overlays editor mode in the sidebar.

 2. Click the overlay-type button you want (Entry/Exit, Interference, or Suppress).
-That button stays depressed to show which paint mode is active.

 4. Click the active overlay-type button again to exit paint mode.

-Only one overlay-type paint mode is active at a time — clicking another overlay type switches to it.
+Only one overlay-type paint mode is active at a time.
+Clicking another overlay type switches to it.

 Note